jasqari/Grid-World-Reinforcement-Learning/README.md

 * `Algorithms/` contains the implementations of methods,
 * `Grid.py` defines the 2D grid world object class and is the tool to simulate the environment,
 * `main.py` is a framework that finds and saves optimal values, runs simulations in the environment, etc.
+Refer to _Sutton, R. S., & Barto, A. G. Reinforcement Learning, second edition: An Introduction.
+MIT Press._ for more information.

 ## Requirements
 ```